Nearest higher peak: Stuhleck (1782 m)

 Sonnwendstein is between the higher and better known mountains of Rax (2007 m, NE direction) and Stuhleck (1782 m, SE direction).
 Topographically it belongs more to the mass of Stuhleck than to Rax: its key col to Stuhleck is higher than its key col to Rax.

 Rax and Stuhleck are different worlds: Rax is part of the Northern Limestone Alps, while Stuhleck is the highest mountain of the crystallic range of Fischbacher Alps.
-Sonnwendstein is built of limestone, so despite topographically it belongs to Stuhleck, its nature makes it more the relative of the Rax-Schneeberg Group.
+Sonnwendstein is built of limestone (or dolomite), so despite topographically it belongs to Stuhleck, its nature makes it more the relative of the Rax-Schneeberg Group.

 Limestone outcrops are visible on the northern face of the mountain.
 Otherwise most of the mountain is covered by spruce forest, except for some areas on the top of the mountain and along the ridges.